jackphelps/beaglepuss/readme.md

 * Obfuscates sequential numeric IDs through reversable hashing
 * NOT FOR SECURITY!
 This is no balaclava w/ sunglasses and vocoder (don't rob banks without them)
   * ... it's just silly glasses with eyebrows and a mustache
-* Overrides ActiveRecord::Base behavior (you've been warned)
-* Automatically falls back to integer IDs
-* I don't think you should actually use this as-is; consider hacking it apart and using only in (de)/serialization

-## but if you did want to use it:

 #### put in config/initializers:
 ```